manuel/edgelisp/blog/2008-11/hello-world.md

 Another one:

-    (defun map ((fun <function>) coll &key (into (<list>))) "Applies a function to each element of a collection and returns a collection with the results of each application.
-The `into' keyword argument can be used to supply a different collection to hold the results."
-      (let ((iter (iter coll)))
+    (defun map ((fun <function>) coll &key (into (<list>))) (let ((iter (iter coll)))
         (while (has-next iter)
           (add into (funcall fun (now iter)))